MetroLink (Dublin): Initial proposals

 On 22 March 2007, Transport Infrastructure Ireland began the procurement process for Metro North.
 In October 2007 it announced that it had a shortlist of four consortia interested in building Metro North.
 Draft Environmental Impact Statements were published in early 2008.

 On 17 September 2008, the RPA applied for a railway order to An Bord Pleanála.
 Oral hearings were heard during 2009 and 2010.

 On 5 October 2011, Metro North was granted planning permission by An Bord Pleanála.

 It was speculated by the media that the Metro North Project would be indefinitely deferred on 12 August 2011 following a review by Leo Varadkar, then Minister for Transport, Tourism and Sport.
 This was confirmed on 10 November 2011.

 In September 2015, it was announced that Metro North was being relaunched, with a revised opening date of 2027.

 In September 2021, government representatives indicated that the 2027 target would not be met and "was never likely to be achievable", with some reports projecting that construction would not commence before 2027.
 While included in the "National Development Plan 2021-2030", the plan included "no completion dates" for the proposed project.

-Rebranding to 'MetroLink' and emerging preferred route
+Redesign as MetroLink and emerging preferred route

+On 22 March 2018, the National Transport Authority announced revised proposals for the former Metro North railway line, now called 'MetroLink'.